Meet all of the characters from The Nutcracker before you see the holiday favorite

 The partner of the Sugar Plum Fairy.
 He resembles Clara’s father.

-Meet the characters, and see the show!
+There are even more characters to explore and that means it’s time to see the show!
 It’s time to get your tickets to see The Nutcracker, showing at the Ohio Theatre from December 12 – 28, 2024.

 This year, BalletMet is offering two chances to experience the sensory-friendly My First Nutcracker.
 This just-the-right-length ballet is the perfect choice for our youngest fans and any child who may prefer a shorter, less crowded, and more casual environment.